 The best tripod with integrated head

 "TSUBAME" is a classic model of tripod for photography.
-Its robustness, timeless design, and reliable operability continue to be a favorite even now, more than 60 years after its release in Japan.
-As the world's first duralumin tripod and the world's first tripod with an elevator, it became the prototype for all subsequent tripods.
-It boasts overwhelming support from professional photographers and can truly be called a classic.
+Its robustness, timeless design, and reliable operability continue to be a favorite even now, more than 60 years after its first release in Japan.
+As the world's first duralumin tripod and the world's first tripod with an elevator, it became the benchmark for all subsequent tripods.
+TSUBAME tripods are supported by very high percentage of professional photographers and are truly called as a classic among classics.

 The construction of the head itself is also excellent, and while it sounds simple to describe, it "moves smoothly and stops precisely," but very few heads are able to achieve this.
 Another major factor contributing to ease of use is that there is minimal deviation when you tighten the screws after deciding on the composition.
 You can truly experience the world's best level of "movement" and "stopping."